 Article reference: Paddocks Press: Volume 10, Issue 10, Page 1.

 Zerlinda van der Merwe has recently been admitted as an Attorney of the High Court.
-She is a specialist Sectional Title Attorney (BA LLB LLM) and soon to be qualified Conveyancer.
-Zerlinda forms part of the Paddocks Private Consulting Division and brings a wealth of experience and additional services.
-If you would like to schedule a consultation with Zerlinda, please contact Nicole on 021 686 3950 or firstname.lastname@example.org.
+She is a specialist Sectional Title Attorney (BA LLB LLM) and part of the Paddocks Private Consulting Division.
+If you would like to schedule a consultation with Zerlinda, please contact Nicole on 021 686 3950 or email@example.com.

 This article is published under the Creative Commons Attribution license.